EvanKing311/Email-Scam-Detector/README.md

 Uploaded to this repository is all of the files needed to run the email scam detector.

 Steps to run the project:

 -Clone repository

--Install Dependencies: pip install flask anthropic python-dotenv -create .env file in root with format: ANTHROPIC_API_KEY="your-key" -Create Anthropic API key from https://console.anthropic.com/ -save all files, cd to project root
+-Install Dependencies: pip install flask anthropic python-dotenv

+-create .env file in root with format: ANTHROPIC_API_KEY="your-key"

+-Create Anthropic API key from https://console.anthropic.com/

+-save all files, cd to project root

 -Run: python app.py

 -Open: http://localhost:5000

 -For Batch Check App Password: Must have 2FA enabled.
 Create app password at https://myaccount.google.com/apppasswords .
 Paste this into the password field.

-# This site will allow the user to upload the subject, sender, and body of an email that they may be suspicious about.
-Returned will be the results of the Anthropic API's
-# analysis along with the results my own created rule-based detector.
-The user can also link their email for batch analysis of the user's X most recent emails that they
+**This site will allow the user to upload the subject, sender, and body of an email that they may be suspicious about.
+Returned will be the results of the Anthropic API's** **analysis along with the results my own created rule-based detector.
+The user can also link their email for batch analysis of the user's X most recent emails that they**
-# input (requires app password (instructions above))
+**input (requires app password (instructions above))**

+**Below is the google drive link for the notebook file I made the detector and performed data analysis in**

 https://colab.research.google.com/drive/1Jx9Fu1Q_7kM2RDi5QJXrIof1xrOSQtaR?usp=drive_link